-If you would like to be kept informed about HAYC and receive regular information by post and e-mail contact: hayc@caia.org.uk COMMUNITY NEWS DIASPORA ARMENIA CONNECTION (DAC) CELEBRATES ITS 10TH ANNIVERSARY The non-profit, non-political organisation Diaspora Armenia Connection (DAC) celebrates ten fantastic years of benevolent work in Armenia and Nagorno Karabagh this year.
+If you would like to be kept informed about HAYC and receive regular information by post and e-mail contact: Hayc@caia.org.uk

-organisation, which was founded in 1999 in France, was set up by Gregory Guerguerian and Anouch Der-Sarkissian both students at the time, who were both eager to discover and aid the country and people of their heritage.
-Their first project began with a small group of just five volunteers where they successfully set up a summer camp for children in Saghmossavan, Armenia.
+DIASPORA ARMENIA CONNECTION (DAC) CELEBRATES ITS 10TH ANNIVERSARY The non-profit, non-political organisation Diaspora Armenia Connection (DAC) celebrates ten fantastic years of benevolent work in Armenia and Nagorno Karabagh this year.
+The organisation, which was founded in 1999 in France, Cycronerian and Anouch Derwas set up by Gregory Guerguerian and Anouch Der-Sarkissian both students at the time, who were both eager to discover and aid the country and people of their her- Their first project began with a small group of just five volunteers where they successfully set up a summer camp for children in Saghmossavan, Armenia.
 Since then, DAC has flourished and grown and now boasts branches in Armenia, the UK, France and most recently Spain, with participants from all over the world.

-Over the last ten years DAC volunteers have run three-week-long summer school activity projects for village children and renovate the local schools which are often dilapidated and lack basic educational resources.
+Over the last ten years DAC volunteers have run threeweek-long summer school activity projects for village children and renovate the local schools which are often dilapidated and lack basic educational resources.
 Previous projects have included the funding and construction of a nursery school in the village of Talish in Nagorno Karabagh, and a cultural centre in Saghmossavan, Armenia.
 Furthermore DAC now carry out a Health & Hygiene Programme which aims to instruct the children and their parents on the basic principles of health and hygiene.
-This programme also enables them to determine the health needs in each village with the results relayed to local health authorities for their files.
+This programme also enables them to determine the health needs in each village with the results relayed to local needs in each village with the results relayed to local health authorities for their files.
 After ten years, DAC volunteers have seen their efforts benefit ten villages including six in Armenia and four in Nagorno Karabagh.
-DAC thus achieves its development orientated objectives by promoting ties between Armenia, the Armenian Diaspora and other cultures through interaction with the village children and local populations while improving the welfare of Armenian children in rural areas.
-On considering the future of the organisation Gregory Guerguerian, cofounder, said, "Over the next decade, we would like to see DAC continue its activities in Armenia and Nagorno Karabagh to engage renewed interest and undertake new members, working together with local NGOs and authorities in order to become an integral part of a sustainable rural development plan.
+DAC thus achieves its development orientated objectives by promoting ties between Armenia, the Armenian Diaspora and other cultures through interaction with the village children and local populations while improving the welfare of Armenian children in rural On considering the future of the organisation Gregory Guerguerian, co-founder, said, "Over the next decade, we would like to see DAC continue its activities in Armenia and Nagorno Karabagh to engage renewed interest and undertake new members, working together with local NGOs and authorities in order to become an integral part of a sustainable rural development plan.
 We hope that DAC will continue to thrive for many more years and wish the organisation every success."
 To celebrate its tenth anniversary DAC has put together a beautiful book recently presenting a stunning collection of photos, which encompass the valuable experiences the volunteers have lived.
-If you would like to become a DAC Volunteer, purchase the 10th Anniversary Book or make a donation, please contact Ruth Tchaparian, Mobile No: 07941 034 524 or by e-mail: contactuk@da-connexion.com and web address: www.da-connexion.org ARMENIAN COMMUNITY PRE-SCHOOL GROUP Details of the Armenian Community Pre-school Group and K Tahta Sunday School have been included in Ealing's first Supplementary Schools Directory launched on Friday 24th April at Ealing Library.
-The Directory was published by Ealing Supplementary Schools Consortium and coordinator Lorna Jones, which has been set up to support supplementary schools in the borough as they work to improve the education of young people in Ealing.
-Summer Playscheme in Hayashen August 3rd - 21st, 2009 from 10 am - 12.30 pm All Day Outing to CHESSINGTON ZOO & THEME PARK Wednesday 19th August 2008 For further information telephone 020 8992 4621 ----- AN INTERVIEW WITH AUTHOR JOAN GEORGE
+If you would like to become a DAC Volunteer, purchase the 10th Anniversary Book or make a donation, please contact Ruth Tchaparian, Mobile No: 07941 034 524 or by e-mail: contactuk@da-connexion.com and web address: www.da-connexion.org

+ARMENIAN COMMUNITY PRE-SCHOOL GROUP

+Details of the Armenian Community Pre-school Group and K Tahta Sunday School have been included in Ealing's first Supplementary Schools Directory launched on Friday 24th April at Ealing Library.